mvellandi/journal-old/_posts/2010-12-28-future-sharing-renting-physical-assets-technology-lisa-gansky.md

 ---
-title: The Future is Sharing through Networked Collaboration &#8211; Lisa Gansky
+title: "The Future is Sharing through Networked Collaboration: Lisa Gansky"
+layout: post
 date: 2010-12-28T12:53:37+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Many physical assets and experiences cannot be enjoyed by people for financial and practical limitations.
 With networked marketplaces, this is possible.
 categories: